Betty Ida Roots

-Betty Ida Roots (21 October 1927 – 24 October 2020) was a British-born zoologist based at the University of Toronto in Canada.
-She was an elected fellow of the Royal Society of Canada.
+Betty Ida Roots (21 October 1927 – 24 October 2020) was a British-born zoologist and neurobiologist based at the University of Toronto in Canada.
+Her research examined how animals respond to changes in their environment, with particular reference to the nervous system, glial cells, and neuron–glia relationships from a comparative perspective.
+At Toronto she held several senior academic and administrative roles, helped establish an electron microscope facility at the Mississauga campus, and initiated the university's collaborative PhD program in neuroscience.
+She was elected a fellow of the Royal Society of Canada and served as president of the Royal Canadian Institute for Science in 1994.

 Career

 In 1927, Roots was born in South Croydon Surrey, England, in the UK.
 She completed a Bachelor of Science degree in zoology at the University of London's University College (1949), a Diploma in Education at the Institution of Education (1950). and later, a doctorate in comparative physiology at the University of London (1981).
 Roots held a number of teaching and visiting scientist positions at a variety of institutions, including the Royal Free Hospital School of Medicine and the University of Illinois' Department of Physiology and Biophysics, before immigrating to Canada and joining the University of Toronto as an Associate Professor of Zoology in 1969.